 This could result in excessive play and vibration only under load when a 4-wheel drive is engaged.
 Driving in 2H will isolate this part of the drivetrain and the clunking sound will not be present.
 Only once 4WD mode is engaged and under acceleration.

 Loose Axle Mount

-A loose axle mount could result in heavy metal on metal clunking noises.
-This is a rubber bush that could get perished over time and crack resulting in direct metal contact resulting in a clunking noise.
+A loose axle mount could result in heavy metal-on-metal clunking noises.
+This is a rubber bush that could perish over time and crack resulting in direct metal contact resulting in a clunking noise.

 Other items that could result in clunking noises are:

 |Connects sway bar to suspension

 |Control arm Bolts

 Clunking Noise Caused by Driveshaft Binding

 This situation leads to significant under-steering, jammed gears, and challenging, jerky steering.
 It occurs when the front wheels counter the rotational force from the front driveshaft, causing the heavy under-steering effect.
 It’s crucial to avoid activating 4WD on high-traction surfaces to prevent serious damage to your drivetrain components.
 Prolonged driving in this mode can make it increasingly challenging to switch back from 4WD to 2WD mode.